Mapping the Challenges of HCI: An Application and Evaluation of ChatGPT for Mining Insights at Scale: Evaluation

 \subsubsection{Alignment with human judgment}

-Both raters agreed almost perfectly that the extracted statements are potential research challenges for researchers in the field of HCI ($\kappa=0.97$).
-The extracted statements certainly look like plausible challenges.
-Note that validating each extracted challenge in more detail would require deep subject matter expertise in many different sub-fields within HCI.
+Both raters agreed with near-perfect reliability ($\kappa = 0.97$) that the extracted statements represent plausible HCI research challenges.
+Validating each individual challenge would require expertise across all HCI sub-fields, but the high agreement indicates that the statements are, at minimum, face-valid.

-We also note very high inter-rater agreement ($\kappa=0.86$) on the question of how well the challenges align with human-identified challenges.
-There were many clear matches, both lexically and semantically, between the human-identified and GPT-extracted lists of challenges.
-In about two thirds of the sampled papers (65.9\% and 63.6\%), the two raters thought the human-identified list of research challenges matched well with the GPT-4-extracted list.

-There are three reasons why the GPT-4 challenges are not better aligned with the human-annotated challenges.
-First, the PostDoc approached the task like a human reader (focusing on the abstract, introduction, and discussion), while the language model executed the given the task in chunks over the whole text indiscriminately.
-Second, the human annotator was subject to fatigue, and later tried to complete the task by scanning headlines and copy\&pasting verbatim statements rather than analyzing and rephrasing the extracted statements into research challenges.
-The human may have missed important challenges with this approach.
-Last, we note the human often placed different emphasis on what was extracted from the paper.
-The human-created list often revolved around the paper's main topic, while GPT-4 sometimes extracted more broad challenges.
-For instance, in \cite{3544548.3581503.pdf}, the human-extracted challenges revolved around ``designing and deploying LLM-driven chatbots for public health intervention,'' while GPT-4 also included broader challenges outside the public health domain, such as ``controlling the output of LLM-based chatbots to avoid unintended or biased responses'' and ``ensuring privacy and security of user data in AI-powered interventions.''
-In other cases, the human annotator completely missed important challenges that GPT-4 picked up.
-For instance, for \cite{3544548.3581393}, the AI included the challenge ``mitigating risks of de-skilling clinicians in the use of AI'' which the human list does not mention.
+Inter-rater agreement on the alignment between GPT-4 and human-identified challenges was also high ($\kappa = 0.86$).
+In about two-thirds of the sampled papers (65.9\% and 63.6\% for the two raters), we found a full match between the human-identified and GPT-4-extracted challenges.
+Three factors account for the remaining discrepancies.
+First, the PostDoc focused on each paper's abstract, introduction, and discussion, whereas the language model processed the full text without such selectivity.
+Second, the human annotator experienced fatigue over the course of the task and at times resorted to scanning headlines and copying verbatim statements, which may have caused the annotator to overlook some challenges.
+Third, the human-created lists typically centered on each paper's narrow main topic, while GPT-4 sometimes identified broader challenges.
+In \citet{3544548.3581503.pdf}, for instance, the human-extracted challenges focused on ``designing and deploying LLM-driven chatbots for public health intervention,'' whereas GPT-4 also included broader challenges such as ``controlling the output of LLM-based chatbots to avoid unintended or biased responses'' and ``ensuring privacy and security of user data in AI-powered interventions.''
+In other cases, GPT-4 identified challenges that the human annotator missed entirely.
+In \citet{3544548.3581393}, for example, GPT-4 included ``mitigating risks of de-skilling clinicians in the use of AI,'' which did not appear in the human list.